Integrated Environmental Assessment and Management

 Driving usage and readership is critically important to raise the visibility of your research.
 As you compose your article, please consider reviewing the author guide for Search Engine Optimization (SEO).

 IEAM publishes Letters to the Editor, Critical Reviews, Original Articles, Brief Communications, Learned Discourses, Book Reviews, and Special Series.
-While IEAM does not impose limitations on the length of manuscripts accepted for publication, authors are strongly encouraged to consider the recommendations on manuscript page limits in each category below.
+Authors are strongly encouraged to follow the recommendations on manuscript page limits in each category below.

 Journal Cover Images are encouraged from authors of papers accepted for publication in IEAM.
 IEAM will select one image for publication that most closely reflects the content of the issue or a particular paper.
 The successful contributor will be acknowledged in the table of contents.